WGS-TB/MLST/README.md

 # Deconvoluting the Diversity of Within-host Pathogen Strain in a MLST Framework
 ## Pre-requisites
 1) We are using Python 2.7.
+You will only need the folder **BorreliaPipeline** to run the pipeline.

 2) SRA toolkit: To download sample reads.
 Please download the toolkit here: https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/.
 You will need `fastq-dump` to download the sample reads.
 Our samples are downloaded using `fastq-dump` v2.8.2.
 Copy `fastq-dump` into your bin folder (ours: /usr/local/bin) or provide the path to `fastq-dump` to `download_samples.py` script.
 The python script calls the `fastq-dump` command to download sample reads.